6 Reasons Why Your Dog is Shaking & Acting Weird

 5. Your Dog is feeling too Cold

 Yes, even your furry friend can get cold, especially if they are a short-haired.
-Like ours, a dog’s body will start to shake when the body temperature drops in order to raise more body heat.
-You might notice the shaking occur more frequently after a trip to the dog groomer.
+A dog’s body will start to shake and may occasionally flinch when the body temperature drops in order to raise more body heat.
+You might notice the dog’s shaking occur more frequently after a trip to the dog groomer.